emeyer-hansen/bayesian-kmo/README.md

 <a id="changelog"></a>
 ## Changelog
+- **2025-10-16 16:02 CEST**
+  - [Version 2025-10-16-16-01] - Working Paper
+    - Minor corrections/revisions of notation and text.
+    - Subtle and insubstantial changes to the wording of the license.
+    - Overhauled the rmarkdown file to ease converting the entire document to LaTeX.
+    - For quality assurance, all simulated data was reproduced and all analyses and results were replicated.
 - **2025-09-20 14:45 CEST**
   - [Version 2025-09-19-10-52-HTML] - Working Paper
     - HTML-version of v2025-09-19-10-52
-    - Corrected 'Partial' to 'Anti-image' in Appendix
+    - Corrected 'Partial' to 'Anti-image' in Appendix.
 - **2025-09-19 10:52 CEST**
   - [Version 2025-09-19-10-52] - Working Paper
     - Major corrections/revisions of notation and text.
     - Added more content to discussions of a Robust (B)KMO index.
     - Removed changelog and citation sections.
     - Added suggested citation to the first page.
+    - For quality assurance, all simulated data was reproduced and all analyses and results were replicated.
-    - Subtle changes to the wording of the licence.
+    - Subtle and insubstantial changes to the wording of the license.
 - **2025-06-05 07:28 CEST**
   - [Version 2025-06-03-09-14-HTML] - Working Paper (HTML Version).
 - **2025-06-03 09:14 CEST**